Single-lens reflex camera: Digital SLRs

 Canon, Nikon and Pentax have all developed digital SLR cameras (DSLRs) using the same lens mounts as on their respective film SLR cameras.
-Konica Minolta did the same, and after having bought Konica Minolta's camera division in 2006 Sony continue using the Minolta AF lens mount in their DSLRs, including cameras built around a semi-transparent fixed mirror.
-Samsung builds DSLRs based on the Pentax lens mount.
+Konica Minolta did the same, and after having bought Konica Minolta's camera division in 2006 Sony continued using the Minolta AF lens mount in their DSLRs, including cameras built around a semi-transparent fixed mirror.
+Samsung built DSLRs based on the Pentax lens mount.
 Olympus, on the other hand, chose to create a new digital-only Four Thirds System SLR standard, adopted later by Panasonic and Leica.

-Contax came out with a DSLR model, the Contax N-Digital.
+Contax released a DSLR model, the Contax N-Digital.
 This model was too late and too expensive to be competitive with other camera manufacturers.
 The Contax N-digital was the last Contax to use that maker's lens system, and the camera, while having impressive features such as a full-frame sensor, was expensive and lacked sufficient write-speed to the memory card for it to be seriously considered by some professional photographers.

-The digital single-lens reflex camera have largely replaced film SLRs design in convenience, sales and popularity at the start of 21st century.
+The digital single-lens reflex camera largely replaced the film SLR design in convenience, sales and popularity at the start of the 21st century, before the single-lens reflex design in general was supplanted by the mirrorless camera.

 Optical components

-A cross-section (or 'side-view') of the optical components of a typical SLR camera shows how the light passes through the lens assembly (1), is reflected by the mirror (2) placed at a 45-degree angle, and is projected on the matte focusing screen (5).
-Via a condensing lens (6) and internal reflections in the roof pentaprism (7) the image appears in the eyepiece (8).
-When an image is taken, the mirror moves upwards from its resting position in the direction of the arrow, the focal plane shutter (3) opens, and the image is projected onto the film or sensor (4) in exactly the same manner as on the focusing screen.
+A cross-section (or 'side-view') of the optical components of a typical SLR camera shows how the light passes through the lens assembly, is reflected by the mirror placed at a 45-degree angle, and is projected on the matte focusing screen.
+Via a condensing lens and internal reflections in the roof pentaprism the image appears in the eyepiece.
+When an image is taken, the mirror moves upwards from its resting position in the direction of the arrow, the focal plane shutter opens, and the image is projected onto the film or sensor in exactly the same manner as on the focusing screen.

-This feature distinguishes SLRs from other cameras as the photographer sees the image composed exactly as it will be captured on the film or sensor (see Advantages below).
+This feature distinguishes SLRs from other cameras as the photographer sees the image composed exactly as it will be captured on the film or sensor.